 - Once all settings are ready, start the node by clicking the Deploy server button at the bottom of the page.

 Repeat until you have three CoreOS nodes up and running.

 Log into each node over SSH using the keys you included or with the root user and password provided by the deployment process.

 Configuring Docker Swarm on CoreOS

 The Docker CE comes with an integrated cluster management solution.
 It allows the creation of a swarm of docker nodes that can deploy application services.
-As the first party solution, no additional software is needed to use Swarm orchestration to create and manage a cluster.
+As the first-party solution, no additional software is needed to use Swarm orchestration to create and manage a cluster.

-CoreOS usually handles updates automatically, but in this case, use the command below run the update manually.
+CoreOS usually handles updates automatically, but in this case, use the command below to run the update manually.

 sudo update_engine_client -update ...
 Update succeeded -- reboot needed.